 Wardin’s work and that of others through ACHS are making a powerful impact, Whiteside said.
 “We’re serving underserved populations.
 There aren’t a lot of places that can do what we’re doing to fill the need.”

-This story appears in the summer 2014 issue of Gemeinschaftsgefühl, the Adler School's annual magazine for alumni and friends.
+This story appears in the summer 2014 issue of Gemeinschaftsgefühl, the Adler University's annual magazine for alumni and friends.

 Director of Communications